tyhopp/theme-color-example/README.md

 # theme-color-example

-Shows how browsers behave when the user's preferred color scheme is <code>dark</code>, and there is enough render-blocking CSS that the underlays and scroll bars do not respect the dark color scheme preference.
+Shows how Safari behaves when the user's preferred color scheme is <code>dark</code>, and there is enough render-blocking CSS that the underlays and scroll bars do not respect the dark color scheme preference.

 Also shows a solution to the issue using the `<meta name="theme-color" content="..." />` tag.